 Liz: Honestly, no. I knew I wanted to have an open adoption with some sort of communication with my child’s birth mother.
 But I never expected that these women would become members of our family, and that I would love them so deeply.
 I truly want to be here to support them in any way that I can.
 Our lives are very different, but none of that matters, because we have these children in common.
 That connection will always be there.

-Jennifer J.: Shifting gears a little bit, the idea of openness is a topic that I’d like to hear your thoughts on.
+Jennifer J.: Shifting gears a little, the idea of openness is a topic that I’d like to hear your thoughts on.
 Openness can be something that’s quite misunderstood, and it can seem rather scary or consuming to families in the beginning.
-They think that the agency is referring to co-parenting, which we’re not.
+They think the agency is referring to co-parenting, which we’re not.
 How did you feel about this?
 What was this like for you and your husband early on and as you progressed coming to an understanding of openness?

 Liz: When we first started the process, there were a lot of fears.
 Is the person going to try to co-parent our children with us if we do choose to have an open adoption?
 Turns out that’s the farthest thing from the truth.
 But what I’ve learned through the process is that every adoption situation is different.
 Every situation is unique and special.
 It’s got to work for both parties involved.
 We have two very open relationships, but they both look different.
 They both work for us and for our children’s birth mothers.

-The more we got to know both of our birth mothers, the more our relationship just very naturally progressed into something that was happy and worked for all of us.
+The more we got to know both of our birth mothers, the more our relationship just naturally progressed into something that was happy and worked for all of us.
 Every situation is unique, and it’s not as scary as it seems initially.
 It’s not scary at all.
-It’s actually the most amazing, beautiful thing for not only us, but for the birth parents and our children.
-For example, Charlotte had her first gymnastics class last weekend, and the first person that I texted the picture to was her birth mother.
-Because I knew that she would be as excited as I am about it.
+It’s actually the most amazing, beautiful thing for not only us, but for the birth of parents and our children.
+For example, Charlotte had her first gymnastics class last weekend, and the first person who I texted the picture to was her birth mother.
+Because I knew she would be as excited as I am about it.

 Liz: Absolutely.
 That’s so true.
 I absolutely did.
 I honestly don’t think I ever communicated that to anyone.
 Because looking back, I think it’s so silly that I felt that way, but it was a real feeling.
 Am I going to hold this baby and look at this baby and think, “Oh my gosh, this is not my child?”
 That was a real fear for me.
-But, the reality of the situation was that we were so very lucky to be in the delivery room with both of our kids.
+But the reality of the situation was that we were so very lucky to be in the delivery room with both of our kids.
 The second I saw both of my children, they were my children.
 Never was there a moment that I felt uncomfortable or that wasn’t my baby.
 But the coolest thing about it is that I instantly I felt that bonding.
 I felt that connection.
-It was just an amazing experience to know that I shared that bond with another woman, and that she felt exactly the same way about that child as I did.
+It was just an amazing experience to know that I shared that bond with another woman and that she felt exactly the same way about that child as I did.